UF-Carpentry/2020-09-28-Intro_to_R/index.md

 <h2>Registration</h2>
 <p>
-  Space is limited to 24 participants for this workshop and registration is required.
-A fee of $46.00 will be charged and lunch will be provided on both days.
+  Space is limited to 35 participants for this workshop and registration is required.
   Please plan on attending the entire time for both days.
+  This workshop will be free, however registration requires attendance for most of the workshop.

 </p>
 <p><strong>
   <a href="">Register for this workshop!</a>